From field to fork, we proudly offer grass-fed meats and charcuterie. Enjoy FREE shipping on orders $165+!

 10. Grilled Ham and Cheese Sandwich - Served alongside tomato soup, can you go wrong?
 There's nothing like grilled ham and cheese on a cold winter's day!

-11. Breakfast - I'm a sucker for breakfast any time of the day.
-Why not have bacon and pancakes for supper?
+11. Breakfast - Why not have bacon and pancakes for supper?
 Or egg bake with sausage or ham?
 Nourishing comfort food at its finest!

 Hopefully that provides a little bit of inspiration for you on these cold, wintry days.
 Enjoy!